 Counter-Service Breakfast Menu [Please Note: Breakfast at Be Our Guest Restaurant has been discontinued indefinitely, and we will update this page if it resumes in the future.]: Meals for breakfast were prix fixe and include choice of entree, beverage, and an assortment of pastries to share at the table.
 Adult entrees feature an Open-face Bacon and Egg Sandwich, Eggs Florentine, French Croissant Doughnut, Assorted Cured Meats and Cheese Tray, Scrambled Egg Whites, and Vegetable Quiche.
 Kids meals feature choices such as Crepes and French Toast.

-The new dinner experience will require two table-service credits on the Disney Dining Plan, or an out-of-pocket $55.00 per adult and $35.00 per child ages 3 to 9.
+The new dinner experience requires two table-service credits on the Disney Dining Plan, or an out-of-pocket $60.00 per adult and $36.00 per child ages 3 to 9.

 Click these links to see a Be Our Guest Restaurant Photo Tour, and Photos of Be Our Guest Restaurant’s West Wing and Rose Gallery.
 The restaurant is nestled underneath the mysterious castle (home to Beast from “Beauty and the Beast”) in the new Fantasyland “countryside”!
 Passing through an old gateway to a stone bridge and through wrought-iron gates with six beastly figures along the sides, guests are reminded of the story of the Beast’s transformation.